tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step2.md

     <pre class="file" data-filename="docker-compose-broken-no-apm-instrumentation.yml" data-target="insert" data-marker="# add agent trace port">
        ports:
-         - 127.0.0.1:8126:8126/tcp</pre>
+         - "8126:8126"</pre>

     Port `8126` is the default port for tracing.
-The longer more specific port we are hitting allows for better Docker tracing.
 To learn more, view the <a href="https://docs.datadoghq.com/agent/docker/apm/?tab=java#tracing-from-the-host" target="_blank">Tracing Docker Applications</a> documentation.

 5. Click **Copy to Editor** below or manually copy and paste the text where indicated to add labels to the logs.